 We reported the increase of STD in western countries that reached their historical peak and continue to grow – STD silent epidemic.
 Governments and supranational entities cannot stop their progress.
 Above we selected the more relevant of them:

-Increase in neonatal syphilis in the United States.
 Read HERE all the STD reports and news our site contains

 Now, 2 articles published in New York Post, November 1, 2019, in the US and Mail Online in the UK, on the same date with the following headlines, Mouth cancer rates in the UK have ‘DOUBLED in a generation’ to a record high and oral sex is almost as much to blame as smoking and drinking, charity warns.